microsoft/pai/manual/cluster-user/how-to-manage-data.md

 ![storage submit](./imgs/storage-submit-data.png "storage submit")

 As shown in the picture, corresponding storage will be mounted to `/mnt/confignfs` folder.
-Please note the real mounted location might be different.

 ### Use Job Configuration File